-ALAW is three leading musicians who bring a wealth of experience to a shared passion – the traditional music of Wales.
-Whether unearthing rare gems or reimagining a well loved melody they treat their music with a deftness and sensitivity that is thoroughly absorbing.
-Combined with powerful song writing and original tunes, this makes for a musical experience that will stay with the listener long after the concert has ended.
+Described by Songlines magazine as a “Welsh supergroup”, ALAW is three leading musicians who bring a wealth of experience to a shared passion – the traditional music of Wales.
+Nia Lynn’s exceptional voice and harmonium dance with the dazzling fiddle of Oli Wilson-Dickson, interwoven with Dylan Fowler’s sparkling guitar playing.
+Whether unearthing rare gems or reimagining a well loved song, they treat their music with a deftness and sensitivity that is thoroughly absorbing.
+Combined with powerful song writing and original tunes, this makes for a musical experience that will stay with the listener long after the performance ends.

-Oli, Jamie and Dylan have a long history of working together, sharing projects such as The Devil’s Violin, Szapora and The Ian McMillan Orchestra.
-Oli and Jamie are well known throughout the folk world as the frontline of Jamie Smith’s Mabon.
-From stirring song to driving jigs – they communicate their music with relaxed humour and a genuine affection that is truly infectious.
+Oli and Dylan have a long history of working together, sharing projects including The Devil’s Violin and The Ian McMillan Orchestra.
+Oli is well known as the fiddler in Jamie Smith’s MABON.
+Nia has an international reputation and has sung at the Barbican and The Albert Hall.
+From stirring songs to driving jigs – they communicate their music with relaxed humour and a genuine affection that is truly infectious.

 Cariad at alawon hyfryd sydd wrth wraidd y grŵp yma.
 Gan alw ar gyfoeth o brofiadau cerddorol, aiff Alaw â’u cynulleidfa ar daith gerddorol – tôn ddychwelodd o daith ym Mwlgaria neu gywaith yn India – ond angerdd dros hen alawon Cymru yw curiad calon eu cerddoriaeth.